 JMU is also in the market for a pair of women’s basketball assistants after the Dukes parted ways last week with Ian Caskill and Kachine Alexander.
 Caskill had been an assistant under JMU women’s coach Sean O’Regan since 2016 and played for the JMU men from 1999 to 2003.

 Alexander joined the JMU staff last year after Ashley Langford left to take the head coaching job at Stony Brook, where the Seawolves went 23-6 in her first season.
 Alexander was a standout player at Iowa and had previously served as an assistant at North Dakota State and Florida Atlantic.

 As the Dukes move to the Sun Belt, recruiting could be a big factor in replacing all three assistants.
 O’Regan said earlier this week he may look for new staff members with ties to the deep south while Wilson, an Atlanta native and former player at Florida State, was already known as a strong recruiter inside the Sun Belt footprint

 Komara has proven herself to be an exceptional recruiter and developer of talent.
 From 2017-19, she helped sign three consecutive recruiting classes that ranked in the top-20 nationally.
 In her five years at Vandy, she recruited and coached seven SEC All-Conference selections, notably helping Chelsie Hall to a spot on the SEC All-Freshman team in 2017-18.
-In 2019-20, Jordyn Cambridge led the league in steals and earned SEC All-Defensive team honors.Kelly Komara enters her first season as an assistant coach at Marquette University in 2021-22.
-She joined Coach Duffy's staff in the summer of 2021.
-She comes togomarquette.com
+In 2019-20, Jordyn Cambridge led the league in steals and earned SEC All-Defensive team honors.Kelly Komara enters her second season as an assistant coach at Marquette University in 2022-23, after joining Coach Duffy's staff in the summer of 2021.
+A specialistgomarquette.com

 A specialist in guard play and development, in 2019-20 Komara oversaw the first Commodore duo to post more than 100 assists apiece in nearly a decade.